 The sirens, the happy dings, the almost deafening chimes…all noises that raise blood pressures and hopes in a casino.
 Have you ever imagined winning big?
 Like, really big?
+Many people don’t even consider this as a possibility and try to discover things such as the Virgin casino promotional code 2019 so that they would increase their chances while playing; however, those who try playing casino games usually still believe they can win big.
 Here are some people who really did.
 Before you get too excited, know that a giant paycheck does not always mean “happily ever after.”

 Charles Deville Wells

 Back in the late 1800s, Charlie Wells pulled a number of fast ones.
 Among his varied schemes was playing roulette with quite a bit of not-quite-legally acquired money.
 He was able to pocket over $500,000 in today’s dollars during one marathon round at the wheel, bringing him fame and even inspiring a song to be written about him.
 Alas, not too long after striking it rich, Charlie lost everything and even did jail time after his fraudulent past caught up with him.

 Upon hearing that Cynthia, a cocktail waitress, won $35 million on what the largest ever slot jackpot at the time, you might think she was lucky.
 Really lucky.
 Sadly, just a short few weeks after winning big, Cynthia lost not her money, but almost everything that really mattered to her.
 During a horrific car accident, her sister Lela was killed and Cynthia was paralyzed from the chest down.
 Cynthia has said that she would give up the money in a second if it would bring her sister back.
 Unfortunately, it won’t.